Click To Open Rate vs Click Through Rate: How to Track the Results of Your Email Marketing Campaigns

 Timing is a crucial factor in getting your audience to click on your emails.
 If you send your emails when your audience is too busy or engaged, they may never open your emails.
 For this reason, you need to understand your audience, find out what their daily schedule is like, and send your emails according to this time.

-Also, you need to take note of the frequency with which you send your emails.
-If you send too many times, you could irritate your recipients; if you send less few times, they'll quickly forget you.
+Also, you need to take note of the frequency in which you send your emails.
+If you send too many times, you could irritate your recipients, and if you send too few times, they'll quickly forget you.

 3. Build trust with your audience